In the Age of Digital, every business is a software business.

-SAFe 5.0 includes an overview tab shown in Figure 3.
+SAFe 5 includes an overview tab shown in Figure 3.
 This graphic provides a simplified view of SAFe’s Seven Core Competencies of the Lean Enterprise and their twenty-one dimensions that enable business agility.
-It illustrates the competencies that are execution focused on the left side, with the competencies that support strategy development on the right.
-Lean-Agile Leadership remains at the foundation.
-The customer is prominently featured at the center as the focal point for all the competencies.
-Measure and Grow at the top right is a reminder of the importance of periodic self-assessments to track the organization’s progress towards the principles and practices that enable business agility.
-This overview is a useful tool for providing an initial orientation to SAFe, as an introduction to the business agility assessment, and for framing executive briefings.
+The focal point for all the competencies is the customer.
+Lean-Agile Leadership is the foundation.
+Measure and Grow at the top right is a reminder of periodic assessments needed to track the organization’s progress towards the principles and practices that enable business agility.
+This overview is a useful tool for providing an initial orientation to SAFe, introducing the business agility assessment, and framing executive briefings.

 Seven Core Competencies of the Lean Enterprise

 SAFe 5 is built around the Seven Core Competencies of the Lean Enterprise.
 These competencies include major re-writes to the original five competencies introduced in SAFe 4.6, along with two entirely new competencies (Organizational Agility and Continuous Learning Culture).
 The competencies are the primary lens for understanding and implementing SAFe, as illustrated in the Overview tab on the Big Picture.